 In addition to convenience, virtual care is often more cost effective—saving money on a trip to a more expensive ER or urgent care center.
 Be sure to check with your provider and health plan about available virtual care services.

 Many health plans offer travel assistance to all members, which eliminates the need to purchase additional, and often costly, medical or travel assistance coverage.
-At Priority Health, for example, members and their dependents have access to Assist America® at no extra cost—and starting in 2020, Priority Health MAPD members will have access to this service as well.
+At Priority Health, members and their dependents have access to Assist America® at no extra cost.
+Priority Health MAPD members can access this service as well.
 It’s available whenever members are traveling more than 100 miles from home or in another country.
 Coverage includes:

 - Pre-trip planning services: Visa and immunization requirements, security and natural disaster alerts and more.
 Multilingual, trained and emergency-dispatch certified assistance is available to help 24 hours a day, 365 days a year with one-touch access through the free app.